grondilu/clifford/README.md

 This module attempts to optimize computations by generating code during runtime, as inspired by Pablo Colapinto's work (see next section).
-The technique is quite unproven though so it is not unabled by default.
+The technique is quite unproven though so it is not enabled by default.
 To use it, the module exports a `&optimize` subroutine:

     my $M = optimize(@e[0] + 2*@e[1]);